MicrosoftTranslator/Text-Translation-API-V3-Java/README.md

 You must have a Cognitive Services API account with Microsoft Translator Text API.
 You will need a paid subscription key from your Azure dashboard.

-## Get language names
+## Cope samples
-The following code gets a list of languages supported for translation, transliteration, and dictionary lookup and examples, using the Languages method.
+The code in this repository contains examples for all of the Microsoft Text Translator V3 API methods.
+Each file demonstrates a single method.
+To try out a method:

 #### Create a new Java project in your favorite IDE.
 #### Add the code provided below.